-Cardiff School of Nursing and Midwifery Studies is offering three fully-funded studentships, commencing in October 2012.
-Details of individual projects, eligibility criteria, and how to apply can be found below.
-The deadline for applications is Thursday 31st May 2012.
+Cardiff School of Nursing and Midwifery Studies is offering a fully-funded studentship, commencing in October 2013.
+Details of the project, eligibility criteria, and how to apply can be found below.
+The deadline for applications is Thursday 1st August 2013.

-Studentship 2: Supervised by Professor Jane Hopkinson and based within the Emotional, supportive and Palliative Care research group.
-The group is seeking a highly motivated and creative nurse, allied healthcare professional or social scientist with an interest in completing a PhD in an area that will strengthen or extend our programme of research.
-Please contact us, if you would like to join our group and have a research idea relating to one of the following topic areas:
+We are seeking a highly motivated and creative nurse, allied healthcare professional or social scientist with an interest in completing a PhD in an area that will strengthen or extend our programme of research.

-Informal enquiries should be made to: Professor Jane Hopkinson, HopkinsonJB@cardiff.ac.uk
+Informal enquiries should be made to: Rosemary Williams: firstname.lastname@example.org

 The School of Nursing and Midwifery Studies

 Cardiff is making a substantial investment in developing the health researchers of the future.
 Successful candidates will join our thriving postgraduate community and work in collaboration with renowned experts in their field.
 The School provides a stimulating and challenging environment and has strong links with the NHS, local practitioners and service providers and has a number of international partnerships.
 SONMS is recognised by PhD students as one of the top three departments within Cardiff University, providing high levels of overall student satisfaction.
 For further details see our postgraduate research web pages and our postgraduate research student blog.

 The studentship will commence in October 2013 and funding will cover UK/EU tuition fees, plus a maintenance stipend based on UK research council rates.
 In 2013/14 this will be £13,726.